 When scheduling a course, the length of the training can be modified to suit individual needs.

 Visit the Mine Safety and Health Administration at www.msha.gov

 Welcome

-Welcome to the 2022 edition of Courses for MSHA and the Mining Industry.
+Welcome to the 2024 edition of Courses for MSHA and the Mining Industry provided by the National Mine Health and Safety Academy in Beaver, West Virginia.